JacKeTUs/linux-steering-wheels/README.md

 ## Steam settings for ~all devices and ~all games

 1. Turn Steam Input off in game settings
 2. Use recent Proton version for non-native games.
 7 version known for having issues with HID devices detection.
+10 version known for fixing various detection bugs.
+3. Use recent SDL library version, if you're using native Steam installation.
+4. Check if your system detects the device as joystick.
+If not, create corresponding udev rule.
-3. If game does not detect your device, try [setting SDL Hint](https://github.com/libsdl-org/SDL/issues/8595) environment variable in game launch command like so:
+5. If game still does not detect your device, try [setting SDL Hint](https://github.com/libsdl-org/SDL/issues/8595) environment variable in game launch command like so:

     ```
     SDL_JOYSTICK_WHEEL_DEVICES=0x<VID>/0x<PID> %command%
     ```
-    This is only relevant for devices which are, for various reasons, not in a SDL whitelist (yet), or for older Steam runtime versions which does not have updated SDL library.
+    This is only relevant for devices which are, for various reasons, not in a SDL whitelist (yet), or for older Steam runtime versions which does not have updated SDL library with updated lists.
-4. If Proton still can't see your device, try set `PROTON_ENABLE_HIDRAW` environment variable.
+6. If Proton still can't see your device, you can fallback to hidraw protocol by setting `PROTON_ENABLE_HIDRAW` environment variable.
     ```
     PROTON_ENABLE_HIDRAW=0x<VID>/0x<PID> %command%
     ```
-    This is relevant for devices without buttons or without axes entirely, for example: VRS wheelbases, it has only 1 axis.
-5. If none of that worked, create an issue, where members of the community will try to help you with your specific game
+7. If none of that worked, create an issue, where members of the community will try to help you with your specific game/device combination.

 ## Links